cobaltians/plugins/Webservices/README.md

     cobalt.ws.resume()
     //or specifying specific call ids
     cobalt.ws.resume([43,45,46])
+    //you can even send on object to modify stacked calls with specified parameters cobalt.ws.resume([43,44],{ headers : {'Authorization':'myNewToken'}, params : { user_id : 42 }})

-You can't reusme WS calls that succeeded.
+You can't resume WS calls that succeeded.

 This is what is sent underneath to the native plugin